MrSavage009/Token-Graft/README.md

 | **Task 1 (Aligned)** | 0.92 | 6/6 | 6/6 | **+23.8%** |
 | **Task 2 (Discordant)** | 0.29 | 0/4 | 0/4 | **−38.6%** |

-**When GAC is satisfied**, Graft-0 provides a useful geometric prior and Graft-8 corrects the trajectory efficiently.
+**When GAC is satisfied**, Isomorphic Latent Mapping (Graft-0) provides a useful geometric prior, and Latent Trajectory Alignment (Graft-8) corrects the trajectory efficiently.

-**When GAC is violated**, Graft-0 imposes a misleading structural prior: the source token "Yggdrasil" (dense, high-magnitude, single-token proper noun) projects onto "distributed consensus topology" (sparse, multi-subword, abstract noun phrase) in a way that conflicts with the syntactic frame built by layers 0–7.
-Graft-8 then attempts to force a hidden state representing a technical network architecture into a proper-noun syntactic slot, creating **representational friction** (or **harmful prior bias**).
+**When GAC is violated**, Isomorphic Latent Mapping imposes a misleading structural prior: the source token "Yggdrasil" (dense, high-magnitude, single-token proper noun) projects onto "distributed consensus topology" (sparse, multi-subword, abstract noun phrase) in a way that conflicts with the syntactic frame built by layers 0–7.
+Latent Trajectory Alignment then attempts to force a hidden state representing a technical network architecture into a proper-noun syntactic slot, creating **representational friction** (or **harmful prior bias**).

 Random initialization avoids this problem because adapter tokens have no pre-existing geometric commitments; LoRA learns the mapping from scratch without fighting a rigid initialization.